• Facebook

 You can also use black beans for recipes like quick and easy turkey chili, brown rice and quinoa burritos or Instant Pot vegetarian chili.

-You can also use a pressure cooker to make Instant Pot red lentils, white beans, pinto beans and garbanzo beans.
+You can also use a pressure cooker to make all types of dried beans.
+Try Instant Pot red lentils, Instant Pot white beans, easy Instant Pot pinto beans, Instant Pot chickpeas or Instant Pot black eyed peas.

 If you end up with more beans than your family can eat, just freeze the beans in a freezer bag.
 Frozen beans keep well for up to 3 months, or longer if you have a good freezer.